basho/riak_core/docs/claim-version4.md

 It is expected that once a cluster is inititated the ring size and the target n-val will not normally change, however the number of nodes in the cluster will be changed.

 The first, second and fourth requirements cannot be relaxed.
 But the third one is not guaranteed to be possible at all.
-In fact, Bb using a SAT solver we identified
+In fact, By using a SAT solver we identified
 82 impossible configuration for ring size 16 and n-val, 2 or 3.
 In case there is no solution possible, the algorithm is supposed to return a placement that fulfils the first two requirements and does some kind of best effort for the third.

 In cases where the third requirement cannot be supported for a given n-val, it should also be possible have an n-val for locations that is less than the n-val for nodes, to create a relaxed condition which can then be met.